-Essex County Fire & Rescue Service (the Authority) is a "Responsible Authority" under the Licensing Act 2003.
-Local authorities manage licensing generally, but ECFRS is notified of applications and advises applicants of their responsibilities under The Order.
+Authority) is a "Responsible Authority" under the Licensing Act 2003.
+Local authorities of their responsibilities under The Order.

 Events

 While event notification isn't legally required, it is recommended.
 The Events Process may involve members of the team attending the Safety Advisory Group (SAG) meetings and multi-agency meetings.
 Our team provides advice and guidance to event organisers and the SAG.